API documentation¶

 Returns: A dynamically constructed subclass of

-with the given options.To construct an instance:
+custom_propertywith the given options.To construct an instance:

-instance corresponding to the class whose constructor was called.Here’s an example of how the subclass constructor can be used to dynamically construct custom properties with specific options:
+Parameters: args – The first positional argument is the function that’s called to compute the value of the property.
+Returns: A custom_propertyinstance corresponding to the class whose constructor was called.Here’s an example of how the subclass constructor can be used to dynamically construct custom properties with specific options:

 from property_manager import custom_property class WritableCachedPropertyDemo(object): @custom_property(cached=True, writable=True) def customized_test_property(self): return 42